milasudril/anja/CONTRIBUTING.md

  7. Make a pull request

-Here are some coding practices that are followed within this project.
+Before doing anything, you will probably benefit from reading the source code overview in the manual.
+In addition to that text, here are some coding practices that are followed withinthis project.
 Items are not mentioned in any particular order.

  * Declare each variable separately